-The archer continued on and came to a spot where fifty robbers were working the road and people warned him not to go there.
+The archer continued on and came to a spot where fifty robbers were working the road, and people warned him not to go there.
 Again the archer ignored the local advice and he encountered the robbers.
 Their leader was a good judge of character and could tell that the archer was noble and heroic, so he told his men not to attack.
-The archer sent his wife to go ask the robbers for some of the venison they were eating, but they ignored their leader’s demand to treat them well and gave her raw meat instead of roasted.
+Feeling safe, the archer sent his wife to go ask the robbers for some of the venison they were eating, but they ignored their leader’s demand to treat them well and gave her raw meat instead of roasted.
 The archer responded to the insult by shooting forty-nine of the robbers, but he ran out of arrows before he could shoot their leader because he had used one arrow on the elephant.
-Instead he knocked the leader down and sat on his chest.
+Instead, he knocked the leader down and sat on his chest.
 He asked his wife to get his sword, but she had fallen in love at first sight with the robber chief and gave it to him instead.
 The robber cut off the archer’s head, then he and the woman took off together.

 As they traveled, the woman told the robber her story and he figured someone of her ilk would do the same thing to him someday, so he decided to get rid of her.
 When they came upon a flooded stream where a crocodile lived, the robber needed to help the woman across.
 She told him to put all her jewelry in a bag and take it across first, then come back for her.
 But after he got to the other side he ran away and she slumped down on the ground screaming in anguish.